marnberg/tango/README.md

 In your flutter project create json configuration file that tango operate on.
 The current features are

 Copy and Scale:
-* copied - Map of destination location to source location
+* copied - Map of destination location to source location.
+Path relative to source and destination folder
-* scaledImages - Map of destination location to source location, supported
+* scaledImages - Map of destination location to source location.
+Path relative to source and destination folder

-Platform assets:
+Platform assets: (Path to image relative to source folder)
 * iosConfig
-  * iconImage -
+  * iconImage
   * launchImage
 * androidConfig
   * iconImage